jbshep/conversational-python-legacy/chapters/ch2_cond.md

 Try running this code using a variety of inputs.
 Do you notice a problem?

-It appears that no matter what age we enter, we can never get it to tell us we’re old enough to take the license exam.
+It appears that no matter what age we enter, we can never get it to tell us we're old enough to take the license exam.
 Our Boolean conditions are not in the correct order.
-Even if we type that we are 17 years old, for example, the first condition is `True`, so it prints “You may obtain a learner’s permit.”
+Even if we type that we are 17 years old, for example, the first condition is `True`, so it prints "You may obtain a learner's permit."
-Let’s fix the order of our code to place the most restrictive Boolean expression first.
+Let's fix the order of our code to place the most restrictive Boolean expression first.

 ```python